oscarbruno/FC/README.md

 [1] Amlani, F., & Bruno, O. P. (2016).
 An FC-based spectral solver for elastodynamic problems in general
     three-dimensional domains.
 Journal of Computational Physics, 307, 333-354.

-Special thanks to Thomas Andersen and Jagabandhu Paul.
+Special thanks to Thomas Anderson and Jagabandhu Paul.